ContextLab/CDL-tutorials/packages/README.md

 CONTRIBUTING.md                    # file containing instructions for contributing setup.py                           # python package config file
-requirements.txt                   # text file containing software dependencies
+requirements.txt                   # text file containing software dependencies .travis.yml                        # config file to set up travis (automated testing) MANIFEST.in                        # tells pip what folders to include in package

 # code
 <name of package>/__init__.py      # file indicating that this folder is a module